 1. Conduct mock rehearsals with colleagues and friends.

-Give your presentation to an unbiased friend or colleague.
-After your presentation is over, ask them to write down 2-3 facts from your introduction.
+Give your presentation or speech to an unbiased friend or colleague.
+After is over, ask them to write down 2-3 facts from your introduction.
 Look over your feedback and determine if your key points stand out within the first 30-60 seconds of your presentation.
 Was it easy for another person to recall everything you touched on?
 If not, how can you make your introduction more straightforward and memorable?

 2. Listen to how a friend or colleague would introduce you and take notes.

 If you're struggling to figure out how to introduce yourself, ask an unbiased friend or colleague to tell you how they would introduce you.
-Listen to the positive qualities, accomplishments and stories your friend or colleague has to say about you and see how you can incorporate their comments into your introduction.
+Listen to the positive qualities, accomplishments, and stories your friend or colleague has to say about you and see how you can incorporate their comments into your introduction.

 3. Enlist someone else to introduce you.